-- A. Where the deferred tax liability arises from the initial recognition of goodwill or of an asset or liability in a transaction that is not a business combination and, at the time of the transaction, affects neither the accounting profit nor taxable profit or loss. - B. In respect of taxable temporary differences associated with investments in subsidiaries, where the timing of the reversal of the temporary differences can be controlled and it is probable that the temporary differences will not reverse in the foreseeable future.
+- A. The initial recognition of goodwill; or assets or liabilities arising from a transaction that is not a business combination that, at the time of the transaction, affects neither accounting profit nor taxable profit (loss), and does not result in equal taxable and deductible temporary differences at the time of the transaction. - B. In respect of taxable temporary differences associated with investments in subsidiaries, where the timing of the reversal of the temporary differences can be controlled and it is probable that the temporary differences will not reverse in the foreseeable future.